 The information generated by the cookie about your use of the website, including your IP address, may be transmitted to and stored by Google on servers in the U.S. Google may use this information for the purpose of evaluating your use of the websites, compiling reports on websites activities for us and providing other services relating to websites activities and internet usage.
 It may also transfer this information to 3rd-parties where required to do so by law, or where such 3rd-parties process the information on Google’s behalf.
 Google will not associate your IP address with any other data held by Google.
 By using our websites, you consent to the processing of data about you by Google in the manner and for the purposes set out above.

 How To Turn Off Cookies

-Gerrard L McGowan LLP Solicitors always asks for permission to place performance and functional cookies.
+Gerrard L McGowan Solicitors always asks for permission to place performance and functional cookies.
 They are secure, don’t store any personal details or passwords, and help to improve the navigation of our websites.
 If you do not wish to give permission you can turn them off in your browser.

 You can change your cookie permissions at any time by visiting our Cookies Declaration page and click on Change your consent